Alliances and Partnerships

 A partnership is a voluntary cooperative agreement between the North Carolina Department of Labor's Occupational Safety and Health Division (OSH) and general contractors of a construction site project that lasts a specified period of time It is designed to encourage, assist and recognize efforts to eliminate serious hazards and achieve a high degree of worker safety and health.

 OSH assists partners in the reduction of injuries and illnesses through the long-term development of effective safety and health management systems that address hazards in accordance with the OSH Act.
 A partnership must meet established measurements which will be verified through quarterly joint inspections and documentation provided by the partner at least monthly.
 The partnership ends one month after project completion or termination by either party with a 30-day notice of intent.

 The program is available to construction general contractors in locales where OSH has jurisdiction.
 Partnerships with the same company are limited to two agreements within a ten-year span of time.
 Due to length of time and manpower involved with each partnership, only a limited number are allowed at any one time.

 Partnership agreements include sections on purpose and scope, objectives and measures, participation criteria, statement of agreement, evaluation criteria, inspections, termination and suspension, and project safety and analysis.

 - Improved employee safety and health at construction sites

 - Increase access to safety and health training and information

 - Development of safety and health management systems

-If interested in applying for a partnership with NCDOL, please complete the partnership application.
-Once received, the application will be reviewed by the Alliances and Partnerships Committee.
+f interested in applying for a partnership with NCDOL, please complete the partnership application.
+Once received, the application will be reviewed by the Partnerships Team Leader.